tdambrin/sf-push/README.md

 FROM INFOS LEFT JOIN SF_REGIONS ON INFOS.CR = SF_REGIONS."snowflake_region";
 ```

+Unfortunately, the _region_ is not always the same in the _SHOW REGIONS_ ouput.
+Please check and adapt the format comforming to the official [documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier#non-vps-account-locator-formats-by-cloud-platform-and-region).
+For example, eastus2 for Azure should actually be east-us-2.

 ### 2. Fetch your worksheets locally and commit them

 ![Init worksheets](./doc/images/first_fetch.png)